Docker Setup

 - Playwright — headless browser inside the container

-- Database & Redis — full access
+- Database & Valkey — full access

 - MCP Servers — SSE transport works; stdio-based must be installed in the container